3 Basic Survival Skills Every Man Can Learn

 Collect the amount of firewood you believe you will require for the night, and then collect the same amount again for the next day.
 It makes no difference how good you are with a bow drill, magnifying lens, or flint and steel if your fuel (e.g. wood, brush, twigs, sticks, etc.) is wet or moist.
 Instead of removing branches from living trees or grabbing anything that appears slightly green, look for dry, broken, dead limbs on the ground.

 Those are several basic survival skills that you need to understand, as you cannot predict the changes in the climate or the weather due to global warming.
 Not only that, advancing those skills will definitely save your life.
 However, surviving in the wild must cost your energy, and you must be sweating a lot.

-Once you make it safely home, wash up with CLEAR Deep Cleanse Anti-Dandruff Shampoo for Men.
+Once you make it safely home, wash up with CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men.
 This refreshing shampoo can rid your hair and scalp of dirt and sweat from living rough.
 For your skin, use Lifebuoy Antibacterial Bodywash, which has Activ Silver, a powerful antibacterial ingredient that eliminates germs.
 Complete this pampering routine with Rexona Men Natural Fresh Lime Cool Antiperspirant Deodorant Roll-On.
 Its sweat-blocking technology and fragrance will help you keep your cool even in the toughest scenarios.

 You don't have to be outdoorsy to benefit from learning survival skills.
 These tips are great to have in your back pocket in case of emergencies.